flexcompute/tidy3d/tidy3d/components/data/README.md

 #### Symmetry

 All `MonitorData` subclasses also have an `.apply_symmetry()` method, whch returns a copy of the instance with symmetry applied.
-If no symmetry is applied (all symmetry values are 0), then the original data is returned.
 There is therefore no notion of "state" with regard to the symmetry of a monitor data.

 ```python
 def apply_symmetry(